Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Apex

 The apex of the tongue is the tip that touches your front teeth.
 Linguists study how sounds are made by focusing on different tongue parts.
-The apex is the very front end, while the blade is the part just behind it that also faces your teeth.
+The apex is the front end, while the blade is the part behind it facing your teeth.

 Body